Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 5

 retained part ownership in the menagerie.
 In 1845 Charles purchased the farm in Somers once occupied

-by Hachaliah Bailey’s family.
+by Hachaliah Bailey's family.
 Charles became a prominent member of the community.
-He was a
+He was a director

-the Town of Somers, who maintains it as a historic site.
+Somers, who maintains it as a historic site.

 Gerard Crane (1791-1872) was another early